Make Me Laugh: 1979-80 Syndicated version

+Bobby Van hosted a new version of Make Me Laugh, seen in broadcast syndication during 1979-80.
+Contestants were selected from the studio audience; those who didn't laugh received $1 per second or $60 for one minute with each comedian.
+Contestants who made it through the full three minutes had their $180 winnings doubled to $360.
+During the final round of each episode, a celebrity guest contestant would play for an audience member who received a prize just for being chosen; another prize was given for each minute the celebrity could survive.

-Van's version of Make Me Laugh was popular and initially drew good ratings, but they slowly dropped over the course of the run and production went on hiatus at the end of 1979.
-Van was also ill with brain cancer while the show was in production; the final episode was broadcast on February 25, 1980, and Van died the following July.
+Van's version of Make Me Laugh was well received and initially drew good ratings but they slowly dropped over the course of the run and production went on hiatus at the end of 1979.
+Bobby Van was diagnosed with brain cancer in February, 1980; the final episode was broadcast on February 25, 1980, and Van died the following July.